srdusr/notes/linux/arch-install.md

   or
   `# ifconfig`
   > NOTE: Getting the correct IP address will vary in method and might require trial and error.
-  A few factors to consider are whether either remote/local are in a vm and if local is a different OS, example Windows would use `# ipconfig`.
+  A few factors to consider are whether either remote/local are in a VM and if local is a different OS, example Windows would use `# ipconfig`.
   - Confirm that `PermitRootLogin yes` is set in /etc/ssh/sshd_config on the remote machine.
 If it's not, set it
   `# vim /etc/ssh/sshd_config`
   - Reload the sshd daemon on the remote machine